pvamos/nginx-cloudflare-real-ip/README.md

-# Get Real Visitor IP Address (Restoring Visitor IPs) with Nginx and CloudFlare
+# Get the origin client IP behind Cloudflare with Nginx

 Forked from and main concept from Linux / Bash version of [Ergin BULUT](https://github.com/ergin) https://github.com/ergin/nginx-cloudflare-real-ip